å Kruger National Park Safari Calendar

 April and May

 The beginning of the dry season and a great time for going on safari.
 Animals start returning to the rivers and waterholes as the rain puddles dry up.
 The bush starts turning from green to brown and it becomes easier to spot wildlife.
 Migratory birds head north.
-Temperatures are not as hot anymore but still around 25-35 °C during the daytime.
+Temperatures are not as hot anymore but still around 25-30 °C during the daytime.
+The early mornings can be chilly.

 June to September

-This is the dry season and peak safari time in the Kruger Park.
+Winter is the dry season and peak safari time in the Kruger Park.
 Animals flock to the remaining water sources and one can spend some very productive time waiting at waterholes for animals to come and drink.
 Predators lie in wait for their prey near the waterholes, and exciting game viewing is guaranteed.
 The bush is drier and starts thinning out as the remaining grass gets trampled and eaten.
-During the day it is warm (20-25 °C) but at night the temperature can drop to 10 °C so bring warm clothes for the morning and evening game drives.
+By the end of the dry season, the ground is barren and dusty.
+During the day it is often warm and sunny (20-25 °C) but at night the temperature can drop to 10 °C or below, so bring warm clothes for the morning and evening game drives.

 October and November

 The height of the dry season and the start of the rainy season, when the bush waits in eager anticipation for the rains to come.
-The first rains can fall as early as September, but usually the bush stays dry until October and only sees decent rains in November.
-Many waterholes dry up and animals desperately compete for the remaining water sources.
-Before the rains, the bush is dry, dusty and the remaining grass is brown and trampled.
+The first rains can fall as early as September, but often the bush stays dry until October and only sees decent rains in November.
+If the rains are late, many waterholes dry up and animals desperately compete for the remaining water sources.
+Before the rains, the bush is dry, dusty and what little grass remains is brown and trampled.
 The game viewing can be spectacular.
-The days become hotter, reaching well above 30 °C on most days.
-In late November, soon after the first rains, the impala ewes give birth in their thousands and the time of abundance begins again.
+Expect hot weather during the day, reaching well above 30°C on most days.
+Sometimes up to 40°C. During November, soon after the first rains, the impala ewes give birth in their thousands and the time of abundance begins again.
 The bush transforms within a matter of days from lifeless to blooming, and from dusty brown to vivid green.
 This is an exciting time to be on safari.
+Perhaps the best time to visit Kruger.